stemangiola/cellsig/README.md

 of cell type-transcript pairs for every included cell types) for the integration of cellular hierarchy levels, therefore, we impute the missing transcript abundances for each cell type with `impute_missing_abundance` function of `tidybulk` package.
-After that we used `tree_and_signatures_to_database` function of `cellsig` to assign the respective cellular hierarchy levels for each cell type.
+Next, we used `tree_and_signatures_to_database` function of `cellsig` to assign the respective cellular hierarchy levels for each cell type.
 Once we have merged the cellular hierarchy, we dropped the imputed transcripts from the dataset.

 ``` r
 dataset_input <- dataset %>%